The PM Prestige Trap: Why Product Management Is Not Your Escape From Engineering

 Use this quick framework before changing role, company, or specialization.

-• If your output is execution-only for multiple quarters, prioritize exposure to discovery and strategy work.
+• If your output is execution-only for multiple quarters, push for discovery and strategy exposure.

-• If portfolio quality is improving but compensation is frozen, reprice in market every 12 months.
+• If portfolio quality is improving but compensation is frozen, benchmark in market every 12 months.

-• If expectations are senior-level but authority is junior-level, document scope mismatch and renegotiate.
+• If expectations are senior-level but authority is junior-level, document the scope mismatch and renegotiate.

 Common Mistakes Checklist